-In November 2020, Llanelli Rural Council agreed to a five year community adoption agreement with Dwr Cymru Welsh Water for the environs surrounding the Cwm Lliedi Lower Reservoir at Swiss Valley.
+In November 2020, Llanelli Rural Council agreed to a five year community adoption agreement with Dwr Cymru Welsh Water for the environs surrounding the Lower Lliedi Reservoir at Swiss Valley.
 The adoption is the first of its kind in Wales and enables the Council to draw down funding for site improvements.

 The agreement will allow a more local ownership of the grounds with regular maintenance and litter picking, regulated angling and canoeing, reopening of the car park and toilets and improvements to the footpaths.
 A ranger will be employed to monitor the site and help facilitate access to the reservoir’s amenities for the general public.

 This page will be updated regularly in order to provide the latest advice on matters concerning the reservoir.
 Progress updates will be added along with an opportunity to have your say and you can sign up to a mailing list for future announcements.
 There is also a FAQ (Frequently Asked Questions) area at the bottom to help answer the most commonly asked questions received by the public about the reservoir.

 2nd November 2020 – Joint Press Release by Dwr Cymru Welsh Water and Llanelli Rural Council – Adoption of Lower Lliedi Reservoir, Swiss Valley by Llanelli Rural Council

 17th November 2020 – Press Release by Dwr Cymru Welsh Water – Funding for Watersports Announced for Lower Lliedi Reservoir, Swiss Valley

 12th August 2021: Paddle sports access from the new pontoon.